frapplecat/moonup/README.md

 ## KEY INFO
 * Tell the user about MOONup
-* Find about how to take part
+* How to take part
-* Find out about various upcoming events.
+* Upcoming events.
 What type of event, when and where they take place
 * How to get to the event sites
-* Sign-up to the MOONup newsletter or add astro-photography or event photos to the moonshots gallery
+* Sign-up to the MOONup newsletter
+* Add astro-photography or event photos to the moonshots gallery
-* A contact page for any queries
+* Contact with any queries
 * Links to social media feeds

 ## USER STORIES